Texas governor renews calls for National Guard at U.S.-Mexico border

 "The rapid influx of illegal immigrants has strained border resources that were already insufficient to the task at hand," said Perry, who is considered a possible 2016 Republican presidential contender.

-More than 52,000 unaccompanied minors from Guatemala, El Salvador and Honduras have been caught trying to sneak over the U.S.-Mexico border since October, double the number from the same period the year before.
-Thousands more have been apprehended with parents or other adults.
+More than 52,000 unaccompanied minors from Guatemala, El Salvador and Honduras have been caught trying to sneak over the U.S.-Mexico border since October, double the number from the same period the year before, U.S. Customs and Border Protection figures showed.
+Thousands more were apprehended with parents or other adults.

-U.S. immigration officials say the humanitarian crisis is being driven by a mix of extreme poverty, gangs and drug violence in Central America, as well as rumors perpetuated by human smugglers that children who reach the U.S. border will be allowed to stay.
+U.S. immigration officials say the humanitarian crisis is being driven by a combination of extreme poverty, gangs and drug violence in Central America, as well as rumors perpetuated by human smugglers that children who reach the U.S. border will be permitted to remain.

 Detention and processing facilities in Texas have been inundated, leading U.S. immigration authorities to begin sending some of the immigrants to overflow sites elsewhere in the Southwest to help screen and manage the surge.

-Perry called for deploying 1,000 Texas National Guard troops to assist with immigration enforcement while more U.S. Border Patrol agents are trained.
+Perry called for expanding the presence of Texas National Guard along the border beyond a fleet of aircraft he said were already posted in Texas for border security.

-The chairman of the House Homeland Security Committee, Michael McCaul, a Texas Republican, also urged President Barack Obama to immediately dispatch National Guard forces "to free up Border Patrol agents so they can perform their primary mission, and that is securing the border."
+The chairman of the House Homeland Security Committee, Michael McCaul, a Texas Republican, urged President Barack Obama to immediately dispatch National Guard forces to the Southwest border "to free up Border Patrol agents so they can perform their primary mission, and that is securing the border."

-Democrats have previously balked at similar Republican demands, saying merely putting more boots on the ground would be of little use.
-Critics say few of the migrants seek to avoid capture and instead arrive ready to surrender to border agents.
+Democrats have balked at earlier such Republican demands, saying merely putting more boots on the ground will be of little use.
+Critics say few of the migrants seek to avoid capture and instead arrive ready to surrender under the mistaken belief they will be allowed to stay.

-White House spokesman Josh Earnest shrugged off criticism from Perry that the Obama administration has done too little to deter illegal immigration.
+The Obama administration recently announced it was boosting the ranks or immigration judges, lawyers and asylum officers to speed up processing of detainees.
+Additional border agents have also been shifted to the Rio Grande Valley.

-He suggested that Perry instead lobby his party to support enactment of a sweeping immigration overhaul bill that has stalled in the Republican-controlled House after it was approved last year by the Democratic-led Senate.
+Meanwhile, transfers of captured migrants to processing facilities in California sparked a backlash in the town of Murrieta, north of San Diego, where protesters shouting "Go home" blocked three buses carrying Central American families to a U.S. Patrol Station on Tuesday.

-(Additional reporting and writing by Steve Gorman in Los Angeles; Also contributing to this report were Steve Holland in Washington and Marty Graham in San Diego; Editing by Leslie Adler and Sandra Maler)
+(Additional reporting and writing by Steve Gorman in Los Angeles; Editing by Leslie Adler)